emanuelemassaro/denguemobility/README.md

 `-dmSL main1 mpirun -np 10 ./mainreal 1 2014 5`

-a.
 10 ## Number of cores you want to use

-b.
 1  ## 0 Mobile phone data, 1 random model, 2 levy model, 3 radiation model

-c.
 5  ## Number of runs for each couple of parameters xv and br